More Than Yosemite: Things to do In and Around Yosemite in Tuolumne CA

 Dubbed as the “Movie Railroad,” due to how many times this area has been used as a filming location you can find different kinds of exhibits here ranging from movie props to historic trains and locomotives in the railyard.

 You can even ride the famous Sierra #3 train that is considered the movie star train.
-Sadly this is only offered on Saturdays and Sundays only during April – October so we didn’t get to enjoy this.
-The train ride is a 45 minute round trip that takes you on a 6-mile journey past filming locations for Petticoat Junction and the countryside of the Mother Lode countryside.
+This is only offered on Saturdays and Sundays only during April – October.
+The train ride is a 45-minute round trip that takes you on a 6-mile journey past filming locations for Petticoat Junction and the countryside of the Mother Lode countryside.

 If you’re a fan of the Back to the Future series you’ll be pleased to find the steam engine used in Back to the Future 3 calls Railtown home!